marcuu/manner/README.md

 - **Description:** Retrieves details of a specific recipe, including a list of associated ingredients.
 - **Response:** JSON object with recipe name and ingredients list.

+### Get all recipes and ingredients

+- **Endpoint:** `/recipes_with_ingredients
+- **Method:** GET
+- **Description:** Retrieves details of all recipes, and their associated ingredients.
+- **Response:** JSON object with recipe names and ingredients lists.

 ## Security

-- Database credentials are stored in a config file within a .gitignore folder.
+- Database credentials are stored in a config file
+- The API requires an authorization header

-# Updating Recipes Directly
+# Updating Recipes Using SQL

+It's recommended to use the APIs to view and add recipes, however it is possible to directly update them using pythonanywhere's MySQL console.
+This is particularly relevant if you need to delete a recipe which is currently not supported via API.

 ## Checking recipes

-You can check the current list of recipes and their corresponding ID directly in pythonanywhere's MySQL console
+You can check the current list of recipes and their corresponding ID
 ```
 SELECT id, name FROM recipes ORDER BY id;
 ```